shreyasrkarthik/e-commerce-react/README.md

 # e-commerce-react
-This is the react repo for the WebDev Project
+This is the React repo for the WebDev Project